AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 >[!INFO]
 >
->This feature is only available  the early adopter program.
+>This feature is only available to the early adopter program.
 >Customers need to be on AEM Cloud Service version 2023.11.14227 and above for enabling RUM data service.
 >